-Revised policy adds that if the school participates in both the FFELP and the Direct Loan Program, the school must determine the student's maximum Stafford loan eligibility under the program in which the school is participating for Stafford loan purposes.
+Revised policy adds that if the school participates in both FFEL and Direct Loan Programs, the school must determine the student's maximum annual Stafford Loan eligibility under the program the school is participating in for Stafford Loan purposes.

-This change aligns the manual's current language with the Department's final rule clarification provided in the Federal Register dated November 1, 2006, page 64383.
+This change aligns the manual's current language with the Department's final rule clarification provided in the Federal Register, Vol. 71, No. 124, page 64383, dated November 1, 2006.

-Revise subsection 6.15.C, page 29, column 2, paragraph 1, as follows:
+Revise subsection 6.15.C, page 24, column 2, paragraph 1, as follows:

-Note: This subsection was previously updated by Proposal 893, Batch 133 approved by the Governing Board on July 27, 2006.
+Note: This subsection was previously updated by Proposal 893, Batch 133 approved by the Governing Board on July 27, 2006